omikola/microsoft-graph-docs/api-reference/beta/api/managedtenants-managedtenant-list-managementtemplatesteptenantsummaries.md

 ---
 title: "List managementTemplateStepTenantSummaries"
-description: "Get a list of the managementTemplateStepTenantSummaries objects and their properties."
+description: "Get a list of the managementTemplateStepTenantSummary objects and their properties."
 author: "oliviamikola"
 ms.localizationpriority: medium
 ms.prod: "microsoft-365-lighthouse"